 During his two years (1517-1518) as a priest in the town of Einsiedeln, Zwingli broke with traditional Roman Catholic practice, preaching clearly and expositorily in the ordinary German language of his people.
-Such preaching earned him a post in the free city or “canton” of Zurich in 1519.
+Such preaching earned him a post in Zurich’s free city or “canton” in 1519.

 According to apocryphal sources, Zwingli was a priest and theologian.
 He was a Swiss giant.
 For his public debates with the Catholic authorities in early 1523, Zwingli formulated “The 67 Articles”.